-- Observe any color change which occurs over the next 5 minutes.
-What color is positive for arginine?
+- Observe any colour change which occurs over the next 5 minutes.
+What colour is positive for arginine?
 Does albumin contain arginine?

 Experiment 6: Xanthoproteic Test for Tyrosine and Tryptophan

-The reaction of concentrated nitric acid with some substituted aromatic rings gives a yellow color (Xanthos = yellow in Greek).
+The reaction of concentrated nitric acid with some substituted aromatic rings gives a yellow colour (Xanthos = yellow in Greek).